teleprint-me/py.gpt.prompt/docs/research/genesis.md

 trading is far from straightforward.
 However, these considerations can offer valuable insights that might inform more nuanced trading algorithms or risk-assessment tools that take these complexities into account.

+## Potential ML Translations from Financial Models:

+1. **Adapting Variables**: Adapting financial terms to machine learning can be an abstract but intriguing task.
+For example, "Current Balance" could be viewed as the "current state" of the machine learning model, including its accuracy, precision, and other performance metrics.
+"Target Amount" could be translated into a desired accuracy or minimal loss.

+2. **Trade Amount as Optimization Target**: This is an exciting idea.
+In reinforcement learning, the trade amount can be very analogous to the reward gained from an action, serving as an optimization target.
+Similarly, in supervised learning, it might be used as a part of a custom loss function aiming to maximize this "trade amount" in a prediction task.

+3. **Compounding Interest and Exponential Growth**: The formula `A = L * E * (1 + R / F)^E` has an exponential term, which naturally leads to the idea of exponential growth.
+In machine learning, particularly in long-term sequence predictions or time series analysis, exponential growth factors can be crucial.
+This formula might be used to better model such data, or even as a custom loss function designed for those specific types of data.

+The equations for Label and Loss calculation can be considered as custom loss functions that model the task's complexity and change over epochs.

 ## Conclusion